 Congressional Districts represent the 114th United States Congress.
 Congressional district boundaries did not change between the 113th and 114th Congress.

 In the current version of the EITC Interactive application, users directly download state-level files that contain all available variables summarized to the requested level of geography.
 In addition, users can download national level files for each geography type.
-(Users who are interested in seeing the underlying ZIP code allocation can e-mail .)
+(Users who are interested in seeing the underlying ZIP code allocation can e-mail Cecile Murray.)

 [Return to top]